About site or app settings

 Campaigns

-• Campaign parameters: You can collect campaign data based on listed parameters.
+• Campaign parameters: You can collect campaign data based on the listed parameters.
 Here you can change those parameters.

 Filters